Faulty Doors are Frequently the Cause of Party Bus Accidents and Deaths

 Individuals should always perform their due diligence before contracting with a party bus company.
 One avenue of inquiry should be requesting the company’s DOT number and entering it into the U.S. DOT’s SAFER system.
 Using the DOT number is more likely to return meaningful results because many companies have similar names.

 If you’ve been seriously injured in a crash involving a party bus, limo, or another passenger-carrying commercial vehicle, the party bus accident attorneys of The Reiff Law Firm may be able to fight for you.
-For decades, an aggressive and strategic personal injury lawyer of The Reiff Law Firm has fought for compensation for injured individuals.
-To schedule a free and confidential consultation call (215) 246-9000 today.
+Our bus accident lawyers are here to help.
+For decades, the aggressive and strategic shuttle bus and limo accident lawyers of The Reiff Law Firm has fought for compensation for injured individuals.
+To schedule a free and confidential consultation call (215) 709-6940 today.